NervanaSystems/neon/doc/source/backends.rst

     # Create Autodiff object
     # - the object will be memoized and reused, so it's safe to call Autodiff on
     #   the same optree multiple times
-    # - when next_error is None, it will be se to be.ones() of the output shape,
+    # - when next_error is None, it will be set to be.ones() of the output shape,
     #   in neon, next_error is set to the next layer's back prop error
     ad = Autodiff(op_tree=f, be=be, next_error=None)